XIROPHT/Xiropht-Remote-Node/README.md

 For execute the remote node with arguments on a .bat file instead to follow each time instructions:

 - For start a public remote node:
-Xiropht-Remote2.exe your_wallet_address Y
+Xiropht-RemoteNode.exe your_wallet_address Y

 - For start a private remote node:

-Xiropht-Remote2.exe your_wallet_address N
+Xiropht-RemoteNode.exe your_wallet_address N

 [Linux]: